The 2038-Class Risk Exposure Matrix

 License

-Licensed under CC BY 4.0.
-Ship it, remix it, adapt it — commercial use encouraged.
+Licensed under Creative Commons CC-BY 4.0.
+Use it, remix it, or just borrow one slide — commercial use encouraged.
 Just give credit.

 Suggested attribution: